MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-report.md

 ---
-title: Working with Reports, Batch Jobs, and XMLports
+title: 'Working with Reports, Batch Jobs, and XMLports'
 description: Learn about entering a report into a job queue and scheduling it to be processed at a specific date and time.
 author: jswymer
 ms.service: dynamics365-business-central